vladspirin/vladspirin/README.md

 ### Hi there 👋

+About me

-Currently, I'm an SW QA Engineer at GL
+SW QA Engineer at GL

 GNU/Unix/Linux enthusiast | Fedora Workstation and macOS user